baplou/cgraph/README.md

 * If you plot something thats out of reach of the graph borders the program will throw an error.

 ### Bar Graph
-The "BarGraph" object takes in 5 arguments; the lowest number possible in your data, the highest number possible in your data, a list of all the numbers (your data), a list of all your labels for each number, the number of spaces that are used for the maximum number/value in your data, and (this is a optional parameter) a boolean
+The `BarGraph` object takes in 5 arguments; the lowest number possible in your data, the highest number possible in your data, a list of all the numbers (your data), a list of all your labels for each number, the number of spaces that are used for the maximum number/value in your data, and (this is a optional parameter) a boolean